top of page

 Procedural Due Process

-Procedural Due Process under the Philippine Constitution ensures that individuals are given fair procedures before the government deprives them of life, liberty, or property.
+Procedural Due Process under the Philippine Constitution ensures that the government follows fair procedures before depriving any person of life, liberty, or property.

-Procedural due process focuses on the manner in which the government acts, ensuring that legal proceedings are conducted fairly and that individuals are provided a meaningful opportunity to defend their rights.
+Procedural due process focuses on the manner by which government action is carried out, guaranteeing fairness and a meaningful opportunity to defend one’s rights.

 1. Notice